LibreOffice/core/sysui/README.md

+# Desktop System Integration

-.desktop files for various Linux distros, and similar stuff for other OSes
+`.desktop` files for various Linux distros, and similar stuff for other operating systems.